 In 2016, the Biota Committee researched and presented wonderful information on history in our valleys, Sudden Aspen Decline, and the Williams Hill flora/fauna.
 The Committee also hosted a talk by geologist Kayo Ogilby on the geology of the Snowmass and Capitol Creek valleys.
 The Committee produced 25 posters on the history and ecology of the area.

-Ideas for future Biota Committee presentations and activities include:
+Ideas for future Biota Committee presentations and activities:

 Bob Silbernagel on the Ute Indians (Bob lives in Grand Junction)